hbctraining/Training-modules/RShiny/lessons/css/css_sliderInput.md

 And if you wantd to modify the fourth text element then you would use:

 ```
+/* Text on the fourth tick marks */
 .irs--shiny .irs-grid-text.js-grid-text-3{
   Enter formatting...
 }